mpmaheshbabu/indesign-printing/README.md

 3. Maps images to ImageFrame and merges Docoument.
 4. Checks for wrong size images and marks them "TODO".
 5. Gets special sheet details asuming anything as special sheet if filename has more than 3 characters (eg: 10 emboss).
-6. Saves and exports merged Document asynchronously to HQsRGB Preset.
+6. Saves and exports merged Document to PDF.
 7. Writes export report to text file and alerts the same.